6 Ways to Maintain a Good Work-life Balance

 If your employer doesn’t have any policies which promote a positive work-life balance, be the one to suggest change.
-Don’t rely on others to ensure you have a good work-life balance, but suggest the options of flexi-time, part-time working or even groups at work to help with childcare or any other commitments you may have.
+Don’t rely on others to ensure you have a good work-life balance.
+At work suggest the options of flexi-time, part-time working or even groups at work to help with childcare or any other commitments you may have.
 You never know who else may benefit from your suggestions.

-Work-life balance may be difficult for some people, but with these few tips it should become a lot easier for those who are well informed and able to juggle many commitments at home with their working lives.
-Don’t forget to take time for yourself because the consequences of poor work-life balance could take a hefty toll on you both mentally and physically.
+Work-life balance may be difficult.
+But with these few tips it should become a lot easier for those who are well informed and able to juggle many commitments at home with their working lives.
+Don’t forget to take time for yourself!
+The consequences of poor work-life balance could take a hefty toll on you both mentally and physically.